-H Match to make coll ocation is j found in the texts abo ve. --- -- ------- ---- ------ ------ --------- ------ ------- ---- ----- ------- ----- -----
+H. Match to make collocations found in the texts above.

-1. respiratory ......
+1. respiratory time

-2. stowage container 3. response position 4. oxidizing combustion 5. spontaneous agent 6. stringent problems 7. mislabelled procedures l.
-Emergency rearrows. sponse and first aid.
-Match th ne nouns to their defin itions.
-Drav Inhalation Ingestion taking food, drink or another sub taking air, smoke or gas into you • • allowing it Contamination being affected by something because of coming in contact with it being made dirty or impure by the presence of a dangerous substant J. Fill the nouns from the previous exercise in the sentences below.
-1. The water su pply on the cruise ship is being test ed for bacterial • 2.
-Even a brief to radiation n is very dangerous.
-3. I was treated in hospital for smoke after the fire e on board.
-4 This new the rany ontion does not require the of drugs
+2. stowage container

+3. response position

+4. oxidizing combustion

+5. spontaneous agent

+6. stringent problems

+7. mislabelled procedures

+I. Emergency response and first aid.
+Match the nouns to their definitions.
+Draw arrows.

+Inhalation taking food, drink or another substance into the body by swallowing it Ingestion taking air, smoke or gas into your lungs as you breathe Contamination being affected by something because of coming in contact with it Exposure being made dirty or impure by the presence of a dangerous substance

+J. Fill the nouns from the previous exercise in the sentences below.

+- 1. The water supply on the cruise ship is being tested for bacterial - 2.
+Even a brief to radiation is very dangerous. - 3.
+I was treated in hospital for smoke after the fire on board. - 4.
+This new therapy option does not require the of drugs.

-5. &quot;Cal hypo" (chlorine or bleach powder) is used for water chlorination, disinfection and house cleaning.
+^{5. &}quot;Cal hypo" (chlorine or bleach powder) is used for water chlorination, disinfection and house cleaning.

-K. Fill in the gaps with the words in the box.
+κ .
+Fill in the gaps with the words in the box.